Internal threats to European Paganism

 European Pagans have all the rights to have disdain for Christianity.

 Some Pagans obsess about being anti-Christian and make it their identity.
 That is neophyte behavior.
-Get it out of your system and don’t return to it all the time.
+Get it out of your system once, and don’t return to it again.

 Cuckoo stuff

-Paganism attracts a certain number of people whose hobbies are things like weird and toxic stuff like “satanism”, “telemism”, tarot, and so on.
-Most of the stuff that originated as behind-the-curtain perversion in a hypocritical christian society.
+Paganism attracts a certain number of people whose hobbies are things like weird and toxic stuff: “satanism”, “telemism”, tarot, and so on.
+Most of the stuff that originated as behind-the-curtain perversions in hypocritical Christian societies.

-These things are a distraction, because they are born and bred to exist within a decaying Christian society.
+These things are a distraction, because they are born and bred to exist specifically within decaying Christian societies.

 These can be gateway topics, or they can be your weird hobbies, but they are not European Paganism.

-Create a family and go through every year as a parent, as a homesteder, as an owner and doer of things, as a winner.
+Create a family and go through every year as a parent, as a homesteader, as an owner and doer of things, as a winner.

 Centralization and over-organization

-Like I wrote in the “universalism” section above, Paganism is a localized faith, and it has to stay that way.
+Like I wrote in the “universalism” section above, Paganism is a localized faith, and it will have to stay that way.

-We need to have local differences between European peoples, and we’re OK with even having differences between neighboring villages.
+We need to have local differences between European peoples; we’re even OK with having differences between neighboring villages.

 The roots are the same – we believe in the Gods in Nature, and we believe in our Ancestors and our blood.